The Sunset Connection - Perspectives from SF's Sunset Neighborhood

 38:23

-Yeah, I mean, you're spot on around.
-Young people are, and have been, ready to lead and make their voices known and to share things from their unique perspective platform, or it's like a checkbox of like great, you know, we have this one young person.
-And their perspective in sort of the work that I've done with with youth and youth development, they're, they're ready.
+Yeah, I mean, you're spot on.
+Young people are, and have been, ready to lead and make their voices known and to share things from their unique perspective platform.
+But it's like a checkbox of like great, you know, we have this one young person.
+And their perspective in sort of the work that I've done with with youth and with youth development.
+They're ready.
 And there's something really powerful about putting the trust in young people, because this is their future that's going to be most impacted.
 How would they like to do things differently?
-What are some of the hopes and aspirations that they want to really embody so that way they can thrive and that you know their communities can thrive?
+What are some of the hopes and aspirations that they want to really embody so that they can thrive, and that their communities can thrive?
 And I feel like we're at this tipping point, if you will.
 And this is not that moment in time to just like sit back, it is a moment to figure out who can you talk to, who are organizations you can support, what are some of the counter narratives out there?
-We got to treat each other like we care about each other in our communities.
+We've got to treat each other like we care about each other in our communities.

 Jessica Ho - Host